sean-fahey-dexcom/interview_project/Readme.md

 ### Questions

 The questions (up through #5) are the same in the Python and Java directories.
 I stopped adding the python questions a while ago because we never really use them.

+Level 3 (Sr. Software Test Engineer) candidates should be able to start with a hard question.
+Lower levels vary based on their Java experience and how important Java skills are to make them a good candidate.

 | # | Name | Difficulty | Goal | Reasoning |
 | --- | --- | --- | --- | ---- |